czyzby/wesnoth-saurian-pack/_modding.md

 [/era]
 ```

+When you load the `wesnoth-Saurian_Pack-resource` resource in your
+add-on, it works as if the player has turned on the **Saurian Pack**
-This will include all additional Saurian advancements in your add-on.
+modification.
+This will include all additional Saurian advancements
-If you include this mod as a resource, your add-on will be compatible
-with the Saurian Pack modification.
-This means that if a player activates
+in your add-on.

+Note that the resource and the modification are fully compatible.
-the modification for your era or campaign, it should not cause any problems.
+Even if the player turns on the modification independently, it
+should not cause any problems.

 ### Referencing units from the add-on